sundayshield/Network-Forensics/masterminds-challenge-github-writeup.md

 | Total DNS connections | 986 |
 | Worm family identified | **Phorphiex** |

-> **Analyst note:** A spoofed macOS Firefox user-agent on a Windows Finance machine is immediately suspicious — the user-agent string does not match the expected endpoint profile.
+> **Analyst note:** A spoofed macOS Firefox user-agent on a Windows Finance machine is immediately suspicious, the user-agent string does not match the expected endpoint profile.
 Attackers use spoofed user-agents to blend malicious traffic with legitimate browser activity and evade basic user-agent filtering.

-> **Phorphiex** (also known as Trik) is a worm known for distributing other malware families — including Emotet and ransomware — via spam campaigns and USB propagation.
+> **Phorphiex** (also known as Trik) is a worm known for distributing other malware families, including Emotet and ransomware via spam campaigns and USB propagation.
 Its presence alongside Emotet on a Finance department network is consistent with a multi-stage infection chain.

 ### Machine 2 — Summary